StephenA0/General-Sudoku-Solver/README.md

 The casework is optimized in the following way: the "sets" dictionary maps each blank cell to three sets: the cell's row, column, and square.
 These three sets each contain the values which remain to be filled into the board in that given row, column, or square.
 For example, if row 4 already has 3, 4, 6, and 8 written into it, then rows[4] = {1, 2, 5, 7, 9} for a 9 x 9 board.
 The smaller the set, the more constrained the casework on a cell.
-Thus, we aim to casework on the cell with the minimal row, col, and square set size, and we use the min-heap to repeatedly find that cell.
+Thus, we aim to casework on the cell with the minimum row, col, and square set size, and we use the min-heap to repeatedly find that cell.
 The min-heap is then repeatedly updated (because the values change as more cells are filled in) until it is empty, at which point all cells have been properly filled in.